Worker Safety in Hospitals

 Hospitals have high rates of nonfatal occupational injuries and illnesses.
-On average, U.S. hospitals recorded 6.4 work-related injuries and illnesses for every 100 full-time employees in 2013, compared with 3.3 per 100 full-time employees for all U.S. industries combined.
-In 2013, 34 percent of recorded hospital worker injuries nationwide that resulted in days away from work were associated with patient interactions.
+On average, U.S. hospitals recorded nearly three times (7.6) the work-related injuries and illnesses for every 100 full-time employees in 2020, compared with 2.7 per 100 full-time employees for all U.S. industries combined.
 Safe patient handling programs can reduce injuries such as musculoskeletal disorders (MSDs).
 Reducing injuries not only helps workers, but also will improve patient care and the bottom line.
 If your hospital is considering developing or refining a comprehensive safe patient handling program to protect workers and patients, having the right data, evidence, examples, and tools can help ensure success.
 OSHA has developed a series of online resources to help you develop and implement safe patient handling assessments, policies, procedures, programs, training, and patient education in your hospital.

 Tools & Resources

 Click on the products to learn more about safe patient handling.